ikunetwork/WhitePaper/README.md

 Insert IKU_Money Ball

 By design, the IKU model is much less expensive in capital and time, with significantly greater probability of scientific success.
 We anticipate these efficiencies allow for longevity escape velocity — the point at which, for every year you're alive, science is able to extend your life for more than a year.

-It is clear the probability of success as set forth in the arbitrage opportunities above is exponentially higher - eliminating years of uncertainty with dramatically lower costs.
-Such strategy compresses the R&D pipeline, allowing for value inflection to be reached more efficiently - accelerating market entry of inexpensive, safe medicines.
+Such strategy compresses the R&D pipeline, allowing for value inflection to be reached more efficiently - accelerating market entry of inexpensive, safe biotechnologies.
 The holdup to achieve these efficiencies is not the science, but the incentive to mobilize resources to realize the science.
 Blockchains enable digitally programmable incentive models to coordinate resources where it was not previously possible.

-### How to scale these efficiencies: The IKU Approach
+### The IKU Approach: Digital Scale

 IKU provides the infrastructure for a liquid, bio R&D network to advance R&D productivity by orders of magnitude.
 The IKU Network **IN** will serve to provide value exchange entry and exit opportunities through a fungible digital licensing mechanism enforced on the Ethereum blockchain.
 Consider IKU as the Manhattan Project for R&D efficiency, with Figure C contextualizing its benefits: